dentarg/auth0-blog/_posts/2018-01-22-building-a-blog-with-gatsby.markdown

 Before static site generators, a lot of us would have relied on software such as [Wordpress](https://wordpress.org/), [Drupal](https://www.drupal.org/) or services like [Squarespace](https://www.squarespace.com/) to allow us to both manage and deliver our content to the internet.
 Typically, they work by generating each page on-demand.
 They would get the content from a database and render it using a template engine.
 The problems can be reliability *AND* speed, everything you want from your website!
 If a developer introduced a bug in his wordpress plugin, you might encounter downtime or unexpected errors and for most sites this is completely unnecessary.
 A simple plugin update could introduce problems in security and performance.

 A static site generator flips the entire process around.
 It generates all the pages on the site, once any changes have been made, ready for deployment.
-Static sites are secure by default as there are no working parts to exploit.
+Static sites are more easy to secure as there are no working parts to exploit.
 Scaling is less of a consideration as there is no more overhead to a request than the delivery of already generated content.
 Read more about [static sites vs dynamic sites](https://www.webceo.com/blog/static-website-vs-dynamic-website-which-is-better-for-seo/) if you're still not convinced that static sites might just be the answer to [a lot of your problems](https://moz.com/learn/seo/page-speed).

 {% include tweet_quote.html quote_text="Gatsby is a modern static content generator for React and it boasts an impressive list of out-the-box features" %}